camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 ## Step 2: Exploring the Java integration file

 Now that you have an integration file, let's take a quick look at it.
 If you created the file yourself, go ahead and open it now.
-Go to the Explorer activity (Ctrl+Shift+E) and look at the workspace folders listed.
+Go to the Explorer activity (Ctrl+Shift+E) and look at the workspace files and folders listed to find `Simple.java`.

-If you clicked the link to create integration file earlier, look for `simple.java` in the Explorer view.

-- [ ] If you created the file in your workspace earlier, you can [open the simple.java file in the editor.](didact://?commandId=vscode.openFolder&projectFilePath=simple.java "Opens the simple.java file"){.didact}
+- [ ] If you created the file in your workspace earlier by hand, you can open the Simple.java file in the editor.[(Execute^)](didact://?commandId=vscode.openFolder&projectFilePath=Simple.java "Opens the Simple.java file"){.didact}

 For this file, we're simply telling Camel to put the message `Hello Camel K from ${routeId}` in the console once a second.